carbon-language/carbon-lang/mlir/docs/Dialects/SPIR-V.md

 SPIR-V and should be modeled with other proper dialects so they can be shared among various compilation paths.
-Because of the dual purpose of SPIR-V, SPIR-V dialect staying at the same semantic level as the SPIR-V specification also means we can still have straightforward serailization and deserailization for the majority of functionalities.
+Because of the dual purpose of SPIR-V, SPIR-V dialect staying at the same semantic level as the SPIR-V specification also means we can still have straightforward serialization and deserialization for the majority of functionalities.

 To summarize, the SPIR-V dialect follows the following design principles: